Why Therapy Is Crucial For Refugee Children

 Final Thoughts

 What do counselors need to be aware of about refugee status?
 They can and must help displaced people who are seeking asylum.
 As displaced people fled their homes, they had to settle in a new home somewhere else, including procuring a job and an education.
-Counselors can tackle the trauma of this disruption, and educate the displaced people about the economic and cultural environment and political opinions of refugee-hosting countries to enable them to plan for their future and promote equal opportunities for all of them.
+Counselors can tackle the trauma of this disruption and educate the displaced people about the economic and cultural environment and political opinions of refugee-hosting countries to enable them to plan for their future and promote equal opportunities for all of them.

 What is an asylum seeker?